 ITEMS IN AFP WITH KEYWORD:

-The Centers for Disease Control and Prevention's Advisory Committee on Immunization Practices (ACIP) has updated its annual guidelines for routine influenza vaccination in 2013–2014.
-Vaccination is recommended for all persons six months or older who do not have contraindications.
+The Centers for Disease Control and Prevention's Advisory Committee on Immunization Practices (ACIP) has released its yearly recommendations for routine influenza vaccination in the 2014–2015 season.

 May 15, 2014 Issue